 The primary goal of the Delta Lab is to teach people how to be outstanding designers and researchers capable of building excellent theory and eloquent systems.
 To achieve this goal, Delta Lab faculty work closely with a tightly knit cohort of doctoral students who have access to Northwestern's entire human computer interaction community, which is one of the largest in the country.
 Students take classes in Computer Science, Engineering, Design, Education and Social Policy, Communities, Management, and Journalism to build a unique perspective on technology and social behavior.
 Upon graduation, students push the boundaries of scholarship as professors at universities and researchers in industry labs and develop radically new technologies as designers and entrepreneurs in the tech industry.

 We love to work with highly-motivated undergraduate students as they provide fresh perspective into the problems we are trying to solve.
-If you’d like to join the lab, please email the faculty member with whom you’d like to work; include your resume and transcript.
-You can also reach us at email@example.com.
+Many undergraduate students working in the Delta Lab participate through the Design, Technology, and Research (DTR) program.
+If DTR is not a good fit for you, you are welcome to email the faculty member with whom you'd like to work directly; please include your resume and transcript in your email.
+You can also reach us at firstname.lastname@example.org.

 Please note that a prerequisite for joining the Delta Lab is having taken and excelled in a design, learning science, or computer science class.